Types of Trauma

 • Baby in an accident

-• Baby born prematurely or with the umbilical cord around it’s neck
+• Baby born prematurely or with the umbilical cord around its neck